Mike Newkirk

-Mike Newkirk (born August 12, 1986) is a former professional American and Canadian football Defensive End / Defensive Tackle.
-Newkirk also played DE/LB for the Chicago Rush of the Arena Football League.
+Mike Newkirk (born August 12, 1986) is a former professional American and Canadian football Defensive end / defensive tackle.
+Newkirk also played DE/LB for the Chicago Rush of the Arena Football League (AFL).
 He was signed by the St. Louis Rams as an undrafted free agent in 2009.
 He played college football for the Wisconsin Badgers.

 Newkirk has also been a member of the Edmonton Eskimos of the Canadian Football team.

-Mike has 1 OWI in the State of WI stemming from a 2017 incident.